unicef/design-system/guidelines.md

 changes of value in interactive elements change values in results areas.

 **Horizontal forms are not recommended**.
 These forms place the labels are on the left of the field.
-Because of the distance between the label and the field are harder to fill for the user, also, these may have more problems with responsive design..
+Because of the distance between the label and the field are harder to fill for the user, also, these may have more problems with responsive design.

 <div class="doc-example">